 Children rarely self-report child sexual exploitation so all staff are aware of the possible signs of child sexual exploitation.
 Our staff will report any concerns regarding children at risk of CSE to the designated safeguarding lead or deputy who will then make a referral and liaise with other relevant statutory agencies, for example, exploitation hub, police, and health professionals as required.
+An exploitation screening tool will be competed if appropriate to support a referral for external support.

-Wolverhampton Exploitation Co-ordinator is Amy Cooper.
+The Wolverhampton Exploitation Co-ordinator is Amy Cooper.